 I have authored papers on a variety of subjects including cytoreductive surgery, intraperitoneal chemotherapy, minimally invasive surgery, sphincter-sparing rectal surgery, mechanisms of tumor progression, and predictors of outcome following surgery.

-I have raised over $50,000 to support cancer research at Memorial Sloan Kettering by completing eight races for Fred’s Team — NYC Half Marathons each year from 2010 through 2014 and NYC Marathons in 2010, 2011, 2013, and 2014.
-This November, I will be running in the 2015 NYC Marathon for Fred’s Team.
+I have raised over $65,000 to support cancer research at Memorial Sloan Kettering by completing ten races for Fred’s Team — NYC Half Marathons each year from 2010 through 2014 and NYC Marathons in 2010, 2011, 2013, 2014, and 2015.
+This March, I will be raising money with Cycle for Survival for rare cancer research at MSK.

-- Clinical Expertise: Gastrointestinal Cancers: primary and recurrent colon, rectal, anal, and appendix cancers; carcinoid; peritoneal surface malignancies; pseudomyxoma peritonei; mesothelioma.
-Laparoscopic Surgery for Colorectal Tumors: single-incision laparoscopy for early-stage colon cancer; robotic colorectal surgery, endoscopic and minimally invasive removal of large polyps.
+- Clinical Expertise: Gastrointestinal cancers: primary and recurrent colon, rectal, anal, small bowel, and appendix cancers; carcinoid; peritoneal surface malignancies; pseudomyxoma peritonei; mesothelioma.
+Minimally invasive surgery for colorectal tumors including: robotic colorectal surgery and single-incision laparoscopy for early-stage colon cancer, endoscopic and minimally invasive removal of large polyps.
 Preservation of bowel, bladder, and sexual function in patients with rectal cancer.
 Clinical trials in surgery.

 - Languages Spoken: English